Bamise-Adebobola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The eighth script would create a file with special characters in the file name The ninth script would output the results of the ls -la command into the designated file The tenth script would duplicate the last line of the iacta file
+The eighth script would create a file with special characters in the file name The ninth script would output the results of the ls -la command into the designated file The tenth script would duplicate the last line of the iacta file The eleventh script would delete all js files